 - Asynchronous loading: some scripts can be loaded simultaneously

-The Rokt script loads asynchronously by default, meaning that Rokt and the page load simultaneously.
+The Rokt script loads asynchronously as per the example in adding Rokt to your site.
 This speeds up the overall loading of a page.
 Since the browser doesn't wait until Rokt resources are finished loading before displaying the page to the customer, the customer experience is not interrupted and the Rokt placement is shown when ready.

 For deeper integrations where Rokt is integral to the transaction flow, such as offering upsells or payment options, clients can switch Rokt to synchronous loading so that the page is only displayed once the Rokt content is fully loaded.
 See the Appendix for more information on asynchronous and synchronous requests.